Mt Huashan Hiking Trail

 A tortuous 15 kilometer stepped path leads to the Black Dragon Ridge (Bilong ji) where other trails lead to the major peaks.

-The most dangerous place is called 'Changkong Zhandao' (a plank path built along the surface of a vertical cliff) which is about 4 meters (about 13 feet) long and about 0.33 meters (about 1.1 feet) wide.
+The most dangerous place is called 'Changkong Zhandao' (a wooden plank path built along the surface of a vertical cliff) which is about 4 meters (about 13 feet) long and about 0.33 meters (about 1.1 feet) wide.

 Below is the bottomless gulf which makes tourists shake with fear.
+To fall is certain death.

 The picture on the left illustrates an area known as the "Heavenly Stairs".
 Maybe that is because if you fall off of them, you go to Heaven...